-A seemingly innocent trip to Long Beach for a middle school class at Columbia Secondary School for Math, Science and Engineering turned tragic when one student drowned in rough waters just off the coastline, according to a report in the New York Times.
+A seemingly innocent trip to Long Beach for a middle school class at Columbia Secondary School for Math, Science, and Engineering turned tragic when one student drowned in rough waters just off the coastline, according to a report in the New York Times.

 Students reported that no lifeguards were on duty, and signs were posted indicating that swimming was prohibited.
 Bailey allegedly warned students not to go too far out in the water.
 Student Nicole Suriel was standing with others in water that reached between her knees and waists when rough waters suddenly carried them out.

 The Dallas Morning News offers another tragic report about an Austin field trip that turned deadly for one high school student two short years ago.
 James Dante Kings was on a three-day trip with two dozen music students from the Booker T. Washington High School for the Performing and Visual Arts.
-The students were staying overnight in Austin after playing a concert there, when Kings was found dead on an Austin freeway.
+The students were staying overnight in Austin after playing a concert there when Kings was found dead on an Austin freeway.

 California Student Killed in Canada

 Another teen student was recently killed after falling 100 feet from a viewing platform at the Capilano Suspension Bridge in Vancouver, Canada.
-The students were on the field trip to celebrate their graduation and were standing on the platform together when their classmate slipped and fell into the rocky canyon below.
-The tragic story was reported on the Blackman Legal Group blog, but the boy's name has not been released.
+The students were on a field trip to celebrate their graduation and were standing on the platform together when their classmate slipped and fell into the rocky canyon below.
+The tragic story was reported on the Blackman Legal Group blog, but the boy's name was not released.
 The tragic event is being called an accident by the Royal Canadian Mounted Police.